Is psychotherapy treatment right for me?

-Congratulations, you’ve taken the first step towards improving your life …simply by visiting this page and admitting that you might need some help along the way.
+Congratulations, you’ve taken the first step towards improving your life …simply by visiting this page and admitting that you might need some help or some therapy along the way.

 - You feel an overwhelming, prolonged sense of helplessness and sadness.

 - Your problems don’t seem to get better despite your efforts and help from family and friends.

 - You find it difficult to concentrate on work assignments or to carry out other everyday activities.

 - You worry excessively, expect the worst, or are constantly on edge.